EswariSabapathy/Powershell/README.md

-Getuserdetail_bulk.ps1

-Input the list of users with email id and find if they are enrolled in MFA or not.

-GetEmailfromUPN:
-Input upn of the user and you will be able to retrieve Email of the user
+List of scripts to help with user management,  group management and MFA details.